sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

  ![](/Figure1.jpg)
 Figure 1) Input images and output results of the net.
+Images taken from the NiileRed youtube channel.